ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: The list of blocks now shows the most recently-added blocks at the top by default.
 * Improvement: Added better table status display to Diagnostics to help with debugging.
 * Improvement: Added deferred loading to Live Traffic avatars to improve performance with some plugins.
-* Improvement: The server's own IP is now automatically whitelisted for known safe requests.
+* Improvement: The server's own IP is now automatically allowlisted for known safe requests.
 * Fix: Added a workaround to Live Traffic human/bot detection to compensate for other scripts that modify our event handlers.
 * Fix: Fixed an error with Live Traffic human/bot detection when plugins change the load order.
 * Fix: Fixed auto-enabling of some controls when pasting values.